-Unified CM Session Management Edition may also be used to connect to third-party unified communications systems such as PSTN connections, PBXs, and centralized unified communications applications.
-(See Figure 10-6.)
-However, as with any standard Unified CM cluster, third-party connections to Unified CM Session Management Edition should be system tested for interoperability prior to use in a production environment.
+Unified CM Session Management Edition may also be used to connect to the PSTN and third-party unified communications systems such as PBXs and centralized unified communications applications.
+(See Figure 10-7.)
+As with any standard Unified CM cluster, third-party connections to Unified CM Session Management Edition should be system tested for interoperability prior to use in a production environment.